STRUCTURALGENETICS/ncov/docs/data-prep.md

 Select the "Download" button and save the resulting file (named like `gisaid_auspice_input_hcov-19_2021_06_01_17.tar`) to the `data/` directory.
 This tar archive contains compressed metadata and sequences named like `1622567829294.metadata.tsv.xz` and `1622567829294.sequences.fasta.xz`, respectively.
 You can use this tar file as an input for the Nextstrain workflow, as shown below, and let the workflow extract the data for you.
+Create a new configuration file, `builds.yaml`, in the top-level of the `ncov` directory that defines your analysis or "builds".

 ```yaml
 # Define inputs for the workflow.